salman-abedin/puri/README.md

 puri is a TUI for searching and launching URLs from a given file.

-puri is written in ~100 lines of pure POSIX shellscript.

 ## Dependencies

 -  grep, sed, sort, uniq, tr, wc, cut, stty, head, read